 First of all, SME and startup owners should determine which role technology plays in their business by looking at the following checklist:

 If all the red boxes are correct to the business, SME and startup owners should not outsource.
 If the technology is unique and intellectual property to the core business, outsourcing only makes it prone to piracy and threatening the business’s survival.
 On the other hand, SMEs and startups can consider outsourcing when all blue boxes are checked.

 It is inarguably the first reason to outsource.
 SMEs and start-ups with limited finance capital tend to find alternatives that help them tighten their spending.
 Meanwhile, operation expenses for office rental, stationery, and equipment for a full-fledged software development team are costly.
-Here’s one interesting fact: 90% of software developers in the United States have an hourly rate at near 80 US dollars, while that of developers in Southeast Asia is around 30 dollars.
+Here’s one interesting fact: 90% of software developers in the United States have an hourly rate of near 80 US dollars, while that of developers in Southeast Asia is around 30 dollars.
 Therefore, looking to work with an offshore software development team may well be a profitable choice.

 Building a team is a tough nut to crack!

 First and foremost, the recruitment process is time-consuming and pricey.
 SME and startup owners will either need their in-house recruiters or headhunting agencies to do the recruiting.
 Once they secure the right people, it will then take time for new staff to settle, get through a “warm-up” period, catch up with work, and get further technical training.
 On the other hand, outsourcing offers: